JianZhou1212/homotopic-optimization-for-optimal-maneuver/README.md

 ## Introduction to the files
 The article includes three case studies.
 For the convenience of the reviewers during the peer-review process, we provide the code for the first case study, which involves adjusting the homotopy iterations $n$ in the optimization problem.
 The full implementation will be published if the paper is accepted.

-The file 'MinTimeCoGDoubleTrackInitialization.m' defines the optimization problem for initializing the homotopic optimization.
+The file `MinTimeCoGDoubleTrackInitialization.m` defines the optimization problem for initializing the homotopic optimization.

-The file 'MinTimeCoGDoubleTrack.m' defines the optimization problem during the homotopy iterations.
+The file `MinTimeCoGDoubleTrack.m` defines the optimization problem during the homotopy iterations.

-The file 'parameters_define.m' defines the static parameters.
+The file `parameters_define.m` defines the static parameters.

-The files 'main_1.m' to 'main_11.m' contain the cases for implementing the homotopic optimization with different iterations $n$.
-For example, in 'main_1.m', $n=120$.
+The files `main_1.m` to `main_11.m` contain the cases for implementing the homotopic optimization with different iterations $n$.
+For example, in `main_1.m`, $n=120$.
 The only difference in these files is just different values of $n$.

-To implement the method, first run 'parameters_define.m', then you can choose any case from 'main_1.m' to 'main_11.m' to get the results with different $n$ values.
+To implement the method, first run `parameters_define.m`, then you can choose any case from `main_1.m` to `main_11.m` to get the results with different $n$ values.